Grym7er/vs-hardcorewater/README.md

-Hardcore Water
+Hardcore Water : Transport Edition
 =================

 Overview
 --------

-This mod prevents source blocks of water being placed using buckets.
-This means that:

- * Water must be transported to needed locations by player-built aqueducts and gravity.

- * Source blocks of water from world generation are much more valuable, and cannot be replaced when removed.

- * Any mod that add a water wheel as a source for mechanical power will better balanced with wind power, as you cannot place a source block of water adjacent to a water wheel for free, easy power.
+Originally, this mode prevented water from being placed by buckets; now that source bucket prevention is a vanilla world option with VS 1.20.x, this mod is more focused on transportation methods to move water around.

+This mod currently adds:

+ * Aqueduct sections, made with bricks and mortar.
+One section must be connected to a source block to propagate water along a lenght of sections.

 Config Settings (`VintageStoryData/ModConfig/HardcoreWater.json`)
 --------

-None, at the moment...
+ * `AqueductUpdateFrequencySeconds`: Sets how often aqueducts are allowed to update; defaults to `0.5`.

 Future Plans